mccakit/learn_xmake/_sources/introduction/intro_and_scope.rst.txt

 to C/C++ ecosystem, letting you focus more on writing code and less on wrestling with build scripts

-I wrote this document, to provide a more easygoing learning experience
+I created this document to provide a more easygoing learning experience for the people just starting out, as the main documentation is hard to read

 #################
  Who This Is For